-Afghan adolescent girls are the future of Afghanistan.
-For success, girls must be healthy and trained to be educated leaders in their homes and communities.
-The Afghan Institute of Learning's (AIL) fusion of education, health and training programs has been forming adolescent girls for 16 years, directly reaching over 1 million.
+Afghan adolescent girls are key to the future of Afghanistan.
+To reach their potential, girls must be healthy, educated and trained to be leaders at home and in communities.
+The Afghan Institute of Learning's (AIL) fusion of education, health and training programming has been forming capable adolescent girls for over two decades.
 Each year, AIL aims to provide education, health services and training in human rights, leadership and health to at least 70,000 adolescent girls.

-After 3 decades of war, Afghanistan is a destroyed country and the fighting continues.
-Women and children, particularly girls, have suffered the most.
-They have lost their identities through experiencing the loss of loved ones through war, death from preventable illness, or displacement to another country.
+Afghanistan has endured decades of strife with women and children, particularly girls, suffering the most and being left behind.
+They have lost their identities through the loss of loved ones, from war, preventable illness, or displacement.
 Adolescent girls lack education and health services.
-These circumstances caused the loss of family unity, trust among like people, any sense of community, and their core human values.
+This situation has caused the erosion of family unity, loss of trust among people, any sense of community, and core human values.

-Through education, training which encourages critical thinking, programs which are culturally appropriate, and access to health care and health education, paired with the re-introduction of values and personal responsibility, AIL is bringing about lasting change in the way young women and girls perceive of themselves.
-As they become healthy, literate, learn skills, and become aware of their rights and leadership capabilities, they begin to transform their lives and their communities.
+AIL's education and training encourage critical thinking and personal responsibility and are based on core values.
+Together with access to healthcare and health education, these culturally appropriate programs are bringing about change in the way young women and girls see themselves.
+As they become healthy, they can learn skills and gain literacy and numeracy and knowledge of their rights and leadership capabilities.
+This enables them to transform their lives and their communities.